Day 1 Arrival in Tralee

 Day 3 Camp - Annascaul11 Miles / 18 Km 4-6 Hrs 300 Metres

-Today you cross the through the heart of the Dingle Peninsula.
-Treat yourself to a stroll along the magnificent beach at Inch Strand before continuing on to Annascaul – home of legendary Antarctic explorer, Tom Crean.
+Today you follow the Emlagh River valley through the heart of the Dingle Peninsula and across to its southern shores.
+Treat yourself to an ice cream and a stroll along the magnificent beach at Inch Strand before continuing on to Annascaul – home to the South Pole Inn and legendary early 20th century Antarctic explorer, Tom Crean.

 Day 4 Annascaul - Dingle Town13.5 Miles / 22 Km 5-7 Hrs 410 Metres

-After a quick visit to the coast your walk today takes you back along the shoulders of the Slieve Mish Mountains to St. James’ Church, Dingle.
-It was built in 1808 on the site of a larger medieval church which was paid for by Spanish merchants living in Dingle and dedicated to St. James of Santiago de Compostella.
+Quiet roads and farmland tracks guide you first back to the sea and past the ruins of the 16th century Minard Castle.
+You then pass the village of Lispole with the remains of the Lispole Railway Viaduct.
+From there your walk takes you along the lower slopes of the Slieve Mish Mountains to St. James’ Church, Dingle.
+It was built in 1808 on the site of a larger medieval church which was paid for by Spanish merchants living in Dingle and dedicated to St. James of Santiago de Compostela.
 This led to it becoming a popular departure point for pilgrims sailing to Northern Spain and then travelling on foot inland to Santiago de Compostela.

 Day 5 Departure from Dingle

 There is a regular bus service from Dingle Town.
 Full details provided upon booking.